MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 16. Edit Product Page     <a name="editproductpage"></a>
 The Page has a form which allows the superuser to edit product details for individual products.
+It can be found below the product details in the products page and on the product detail page.

 <br>